awaldlza/pre-ingest-scripts/README.md

 ##### prefix for archifiltre

-The script generates tags that can be inserted in an archifiltre output.
+The script also checks if there is a json file in the directory.
+It assumes that an existing json file is the output of a file visualisation with archifiltre.
+If it finds a json, the script will generate tags for all files that are assigned an "appraisal hint".
+It then inserts these tags into the archifiltre output.

 If you want to use these tags you need to tell the script how to shorten the file paths so archifiltre will be able to interpret them:

 The file paths in the archifiltre json start with the folder that it received as input.
 In DROID the file paths are absolute.
 So for the file paths to work in archifiltre the folders leading